|Home > Help >Selling & seller fees>Selling basics>Using eBay returns|

 Include a Return Merchandise Authorization (RMA) number: If your business requires RMA numbers to issue returns, you can select this option in your Return preferences to include RMAs on your return label.

-You can update your returns preferences any time:
+You can update your returns preferences any time in My eBay:

 Return shipping charges